-USD13,000,000,000

-NOTE, WARRANT AND CERTIFICATE PROGRAMME
+USD5,300,000,000 NOTE, WARRANT AND CERTIFICATE PROGRAMME

-This supplement (the Supplement) to the Base Prospectus (the Base Prospectus) dated 6 October 2022 as previously supplemented by a supplement dated 24 November 2022 (the First Supplement), a supplement dated 14 December 2022 (the Second Supplement), a supplement dated 16 March 2023 (the Third Supplement) and a supplement dated 10 May 2023 (the Fourth Supplement, and together with the First Supplement, the Second Supplement and the Third Supplement the Prior Supplements), which comprises a base prospectus for the purposes of the Prospectus Regulation, constitutes a supplement to the Base Prospectus for the purposes of (i) Article 23(1) of the Prospectus Regulation and (ii) Part IV of the Luxembourg Act dated 16 July 2019 relating to prospectuses for securities (the Prospectus Act) and is prepared in connection with the USD13,000,000,000 Note, Warrant and Certificate Programme (the Programme) of Nomura International Funding Pte.
-Ltd. (the Issuer).
-Terms defined in the Base Prospectus have the same meaning when used in this Supplement.
-When used in this Supplement, Prospectus Regulation means Regulation (EU) 2017/1129.
-This Supplement has been approved by the Commission de Surveillance du Secteur Financier, for Non-Exempt Securities only, as competent authority under the Prospectus Regulation and by the Luxembourg Stock Exchange under Part IV of the Prospectus Act.
-For the avoidance of doubt, the approval of this Supplement by the CSSF does not relate Exempt Securities.
+This supplement (the Supplement) to the Base Prospectus (the Base Prospectus) dated 27 September 2023, as previously supplemented by a supplement dated 24 November 2023 (the First Supplement), a supplement dated 11 January 2024 (the Second Supplement), a supplement dated 16 February 2024 (the Third Supplement), a supplement dated 14 March 2024 (the Fourth Supplement) and a supplement dated 10 June 2024 (the Fifth Supplement, and together with the First Supplement), which comprises a base prospectus for the purposes of the Prospectus Regulation, constitutes a supplement to the Base Prospectus for the purposes of (i) Article 23(1) of the Prospectus Regulation and (ii) Part IV of the Luxembourg Act dated 16 July 2019 relating to prospectuses for securities (the Programme) of Nomura Bank International plc (the Issuer).
+The Base Prospectus also constitute a "prospectus" for the purposes of the Prospectus Regulation.
+For the purpose of such "listing particulars" this Supplement constitutes "supplementary listing particulars".
+Terms defined in the Base Prospectus Regulation.
+For the purpose of such "listing particulars" this Supplement constitutes "supplementary listing particulars".
+Terms defined in the Base Prospectus Regulation.
+For the purpose of such "listing particulars" this Supplement constitutes "supplementary listing particulars".
+Terms defined in the Base Prospectus Regulation means Regulation (EU) 2017/1129.

-This Supplement is supplemental to, and should be read in conjunction with, the Base Prospectus and the Prior Supplements.
+This Supplement is supplemental to and should be read in conjunction with the Base Prospectus and the Prior Supplements.